-- Parents shall report to the office to let staff know they are present in the building - Parents shall exhibit appropriate behavior at athletic events including: refraining from taunting players, coaches or opponents, shouting at referees, following the "24-hour rule" to talk to a coach, etc. - Parents shall work cooperatively and collaboratively with teachers - Parents shall follow all rules and laws concerning confidentiality - Parents shall limit distractions and interruptions to the classroom - Parents shall respect the teacher and act accordingly - Parents should see their role in the school as one of support, not to be confused with being friends with the students - Parents will conduct themselves appropriately when engaged in volunteer activities including: appropriate dress, refraining from use of alcohol and tobacco, appropriate language, etc. - Parental involvement will not result in preferential treatment for their child beyond the expected norm of the classroom or school
+- Parents make prior coordination with the teacher if volunteering in classrooms - Parents shall report to the office to let staff know they are present in the building - Parents shall exhibit appropriate behavior at athletic events including: refraining from taunting players, coaches or opponents, shouting at referees, following the "24-hour rule" to talk to a coach, etc. - Parents shall work cooperatively and collaboratively with teachers - Parents shall follow all rules and laws concerning confidentiality - Parents shall limit distractions and interruptions to the classroom - Parents shall respect the teacher and act accordingly - Parents should see their role in the school as one of support, not to be confused with being friends with the students - Parents will conduct themselves appropriately when engaged in volunteer activities including: appropriate dress, refraining from use of alcohol and tobacco, appropriate language, etc. - Parental involvement will not result in preferential treatment for their child beyond the expected norm of the classroom or school